Clarissa von Anstetten

-Clarissa von Anstetten (née Prozeski and formerly Kaufmann) is a fictional character on German soap opera Verbotene Liebe (Forbidden Love).
-The character is played by actress Isa Jank from the show's debut on 2 January 1995 to 5 September 2001 and again since 21 June 2011.
-She left the show again on 20 March 2013.
+Clarissa von Anstetten (née Prozeski and formerly Kaufmann) is a fictional character on German soap opera Verbotene Liebe (Forbidden Love), portrayed by actress Isa Jank from 1995 to 2001, and again from 2011 to 2013.
+She reprised the role in the 2020–2021 revival series, Verbotene Liebe: Next Generation.

+Appearances

+Isa Jank first appeared as Clarissa in the show's premiere episode on 2 January 1995, and left on 5 September 2001.
+She returned from 21 June 2011 to 21 March 2013.
+Jank reprised the role in the 2020–2021 revival series, Verbotene Liebe: Next Generation.

 Casting

-The producers of show knew from the beginning, thanks to the Australian soap opera Sons and Daughters - which Verbotene Liebe was based on, what impact the character Clarissa would have on the show.
+The producers of show knew from the beginning, thanks to the Australian soap opera Sons and Daughters – which Verbotene Liebe was based on, what impact the character Clarissa would have on the show.
 They needed a strong and powerful actress in the role, who would click with viewers from the first scene.
 Isa Jank was eventually cast in the role and the producers soon saw that they succeed with the plan to find the right actress to play the role.
 She gave her debut in the show's premiere and for the prime years of the show became the main antagonist and center of Verbotene Liebe.
 Clarissa became known as the German Alexis Colby and made the show known as the German glamour soap opera.

 In 1999, Clarissa's story was partly rewritten with the introduction of her ex-husband Peter Kaufmann.
 The story was not favored by fans nor Isa Jank herself.
 The actress began to have disagreements with the producers over her role and it ended in leaving the show only a little over a year after the Peter Kaufmann story was finished.
 Over the years, rumors of a comeback rose every know and then.
 In 2011, Jank agreed to return into the iconic role.

 Her much anticipated return was publicly promoted with "the return of the bitch".
 But eventually fans got frustrated as it took almost six months to the final confrontation between Clarissa and Tanja.
-The rivalry after the confrontation was seen as partly childish and had not seem to have the old strength.
-Without any official conformation about an exit, Jank had her last tape day in December 2012 after a little bit more than one and a half year on the show.
+The rivalry after the confrontation was seen as partly childish and did not seem to have the old strength.
+Without any official conformation about an exit, Jank had her last tape day in December 2012 after a little bit more than one and a half-year on the show.